-The Caribbean is such an alluring place that it hardly seems possible to single out any destination for its visual appeal.
+The Caribbean is such an alluring place that it hardly seems possible to single out any one destination for its visual appeal.
 And yet, some places make an especially memorable first impression when your cruise ship arrives.
-These island ports do just that, capturing travelers with their rich mix of architecture, culture, and natural beauty.
+These islands do just that, captivating travelers with their rich mix of architecture, culture and natural beauty.

 Honduras doesn’t get the same foot traffic as some of its Caribbean neighbors, so the magic in this southerly destination is its simple, untamed beauty—it’s a mecca for divers and snorkelers.
 This port does have some restaurants and shops, but what you’ll see most clearly when you arrive are the clear waters that house incredible coral reefs, lots of palm trees, and, because of its abundance of fish, the largest fleet of fishing boats in the western Caribbean.

-Made up your mind of where you want to go?
+Made up your mind about where you want to go?
 Then head right this way.